-The NHS South East Genomic Laboratory Hub (SE GLH) is one of seven Genomic Lab Hubs delivering the NHS Genomic Medicine Service (GMS), providing testing, interpretation and reporting services.
+The NHS South East Genomic Laboratory Hub (SE GLH) is one of seven Genomic Lab Hubs delivering the NHS Genomic Medicine Service, providing testing, interpretation and reporting services.
 The NHS Trusts that make up the SE GLH, together with NHS England are responsible as joint controllers under data protection legislation for the processing of personal data to provide the NHS Genomic Medicine Service.
-To find out more on how we are using personal data to provide genomic testing, view the national privacy notice for the NHS GMS on NHS England website.
+To find out more on how we are using personal data to provide genomic testing, view the NHS Genomic Medicine Service national privacy notice.

 These cookies do not reveal any personal information about you as a viewer and we do not use any information from the cookies for anything other than identifying how people use our website in order to improve user experience and help users get the most out of the website.
 We use Google Analytics to create reports to analyse the use of this website.

 To find out more about cookies, including how to see what cookies have been set and how to manage and delete them, visit www.allaboutcookies.org.